edgarpf/aws-cert-devops-engineer/README.md

 * You can have one single dashboard to report metrics to CloudWatch from different regions.
 * You can have one Opswork stack and multiple layers.
 * With ***list-stacks*** command in CloudFormation you will see all the cloudformation stacks that have been deleted earlier.
+* An AWS Lambda hook is one Lambda function specified with a string on a new line after the name of the lifecycle event.
+Each hook is executed once per deployment.
+Here are descriptions of the hooks available for use in your AppSpec file:
+  * ***BeforeAllowTraffic*** – Use to run tasks before traffic is shifted to the deployed Lambda function version.
+  * ***AfterAllowTraffic*** – Use to run tasks after all traffic is shifted to the deployed Lambda function version.
+  * If you enable the IAM Capability on the CodePipeline configuration for the Deploy CloudFormation stage action you can solve the ***InsufficientCapabilitiesException*** problem.
+  * If we encrypt S3 using KMS, we may get throttled at 10000 objects per second.
+  * Create a file named ***.ebextensions/alb.config*** in your code repository and add an *option_settings*** block for which you will specify the Rules for the key ***aws:elbv2:listener:default***.
+Push your code and let the CodePipeline run.
+With that you can redirect HTTP to HTTPS.
+  * Change the ***runOrder*** of your actions in CodePipeline so that they have the same value and you wll reduce build time.